Inhomogeneous driving in quantum annealers can result in orders-of-magnitude improvements in performance: Additional Results

 \section{Additional Results}

-In this section we present additional experimental results for each of the problem classes we tested.
+In this section we present additional experimental results for some the problem classes we tested, and well as results for a problem class not treated discussed in the main text.
 While the summary statistics presented in the main text have the advantage of being concise, we find that there is nevertheless a lot of additional, more subtle information that they do not quite capture.